RafiAhamed07/sword_Todo/README.md

 - **JavaScript**: For dynamic elements.
 - **SQLite**: For task storage (optional if using a database).

-## Future Enhancements

-- **User Authentication**: Enable user login and registration for personalized task lists.
-- **Task Deadlines**: Add a feature to assign deadlines to tasks.
-- **Categories/Tags**: Organize tasks by category or add tags for better task management.
-- **Persistent Storage**: Replace in-memory data with a database like SQLite or PostgreSQL.

 ## Contributing

 Contributions are welcome!
 Please follow these steps: